harness/developer-hub/docs/chaos-engineering/get-started/onboarding/guided-onboarding.md

 ### Delete Discovery Agent

-1. To delete a discovery agent, navigate to the agent to delete, and select **Delete**.
+1. To delete a discovery agent, navigate to the agent you want to delete, and select **Delete**.

     ![](./static/guided/delete-1.png)

 2. Select **Delete**.

     ![](./static/guided/confirm-2.png)

 ## Next steps

 Don't forget to check other walkthroughs!
 Some of them are listed below.